Maria Gulik & Iryna Muha7.30pm, Saturday November 3rd

 Der Bunglehoff presents a timely reminder of the vital and enlivening traditions of Russia and the Ukraine!

-Russian mezzo-soprano MARIA GULIK fresh from playing ‘Azucena’ this summer in Verdi’s ‘Il Trovatore’ in Alden Biesen, Belgium and Ukrainian folk singer/songwriter IRYNA MUHA in collaboration for the first time present an evening of Russian and Ukrainian music and stories.
+Russian mezzo-soprano MARIA GULIK having just performed as ‘Azucena’ this summer in Verdi’s ‘Il Trovatore’ in Alden Biesen, Belgium and Ukrainian folk singer/songwriter IRYNA MUHA in collaboration for the first time present an evening of Russian and Ukrainian music and stories.

 Maria and Iryna’s programme will consist of classics of ‘operatic folklore’ – folk music performed in an operatic style made popular in the former Soviet Union.
 They’ll also sing more gritty, authentic folk songs and original material accompanied by guitar, hurdy-gurdy and overtone flute.
 We’ll hear stories of love, belonging and life, ranging from the dark and sorrowful to the more raucous, rib cracking, humorous sides of Eastern European Folklore!